Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved impressive results for question answering and reasoning tasks~\cite[inter alia]{radford2019language, brownicl, instruct}.
-However, when reasoning in situational context, human expectations may vary cross-culturally~\cite{thomas1983cross} and depend on the knowledge of the relevant cultural common ground (which cultural common ground is the shared knowledge based on which people within a culture reason and communicate, including concepts and common sense, \citealp{hershcovich-etal-2022-challenges}).
-The ability of pre-trained LLMs to understand such common ground in a cross-lingual setting is specifically neglected in NLP~\cite{hershcovich-etal-2022-challenges}.
-As languages and cultures are intertwined~\cite{kramsch2014language,hovy-yang-2021-importance}, it is crucial for models to serve all communities and be able to reason and communicate in a relevant way.
+Large language models (LLMs) have achieved impressive results on question answering and reasoning tasks~\cite[inter alia]{radford2019language, brownicl, instruct}.
+However, when reasoning in situational context, human expectations may vary cross-culturally~\cite[i.e., pragmatic failure, the inability to understand `what is meant by what is said']{thomas1983cross} and depend on the knowledge of the relevant cultural common ground (i.e., the shared knowledge based on which people within a culture reason and communicate, including concepts, common sense, etc.~\citealp{hershcovich-etal-2022-challenges}).
+Understanding of such common ground in a cross-lingual setting is specifically understudied in NLP~\cite{hershcovich-etal-2022-challenges} and neglected in existing LLM literature.
+As languages and cultures are intertwined~\cite{kramsch2014language,hovy-yang-2021-importance}, it is crucial for models that serve all communities to be able to reason and communicate in a relevant way.

-Focusing on the multilingual LLMs, several questions arise: (1) Do mLLMs embed knowledge of cultural common ground, and does this knowledge affect their reasoning performance?
-(2) Can mLLMs reason in contexts that require an understanding of cultural common ground? and (3) Can mLLMs reason cross-culturally (i.e., about another culture's cultural common ground, after translating into the same language) and are there gaps in the cultural knowledge (a ``cultural gap'')?\footnote{Reasoning with the cultural common ground could be independent of language.
-For example, communications among different cultural groups within a multi-cultural country or for international trade.}
+For these reasons, we focus on studying (pragmatic) reasoning conditioned on the cultural common ground of multilingual LLMs.
+Several questions arise: (1) Do mLLMs embed knowledge of cultural common ground, and does this knowledge affect their reasoning performance?
+(2) Can mLLMs reason in contexts that require an understanding of cultural common ground? and (3) Can mLLMs reason cross-culturally (i.e., about another culture's common ground, after translating into the same language) and are there gaps in the cultural knowledge (a ``culture gap'')?\footnote{Reasoning with cultural common ground may be independent of language.
+For example, communications among different cultural groups within a multi-cultural country, or communication between L1/L2 speakers of a language where the L2 speaker has acquired the grammatical competence but not the cultural or pragmatic competence.}

-In order to answer the above questions, we need to assess LLMs using fixed, culturally-diverse expressions in multiple languages, that are used flexibly in situational contexts that require reasoning.
+To answer the above questions, we need to assess mLLMs using fixed, culturally-diverse expressions in multiple languages, that are also used flexibly in situational contexts.
 Fixed expressions are particularly important for evaluating the memorization of cultural common ground knowledge of LLMs.
-However, prior work such as MaRVL~\cite[which is in multimodal]{marvl} or MABL~\cite{kabra-etal-2023-multi} do not contain fixed expressions.
+However, prior work focusing on multicultural concepts such as MaRVL~\cite[which is in multimodal]{marvl} or MABL~\cite{kabra-etal-2023-multi} do not contain fixed expressions.